SAP/spartacus-docs/_pages/dev/features/export-from-cart.md

 {% include docs/feature_version.html content=version_note %}

-The export from cart feature allows users to download CSV file containing specified cart product entries.
-Currently feature supports two places in storefront from which product list can be exported:
+The Export From Cart feature allows you to download a CSV file that contains a product list of all the items in your cart.
+You can export this product list from the Cart Details page or the Saved Cart Details page.

-- cart details page
-- saved cart details page

-Export from cart feature is tightly connected with import to cart, because already downloaded CSV file can be re-imported back to the storefront.
-For more details see [Import to cart]({{ site.baseurl }}/features/import-to-cart) documentation.
+The Export From Cart feature works together with the [{% assign linkedpage = site.pages | where: "name", "import-to-cart.md" %}{{ linkedpage[0].title }}]({{ site.baseurl }}{% link _pages/dev/features/import-to-cart.md %}) feature, which means you can export a CSV file, make changes to it, and then reimport it back into the storefront.

-Worth to notice is that exported file always should contain product code and quantity columns.
-Any other additional columns can be defined in configuration [see more](#additional-columns).
+**Note:** The exported file always contains the product code and quantity columns.
+You can include additional columns by defining them in the configuration.
+For more information, see [Additional Columns](#additional-columns).

----
+***

 **Table of Contents**

 - This will become a table of contents (this text will be scrapped).
 {:toc}

----
+***

-## Enabling Export from cart
+## Enabling Export From Cart

-Export from cart feature can be enabled by installing the `@spartacus/cart` feature library.
+You can enable Export From Cart by installing the `@spartacus/cart` feature library.
 For more information, see [Installing Additional Spartacus Libraries]({{ site.baseurl }}/schematics/#installing-additional-spartacus-libraries).

-### CMS Components

-Import/export is CMS-driven and consists of the one component named as `ImportExportComponent`.

-Whole feature can be disabled by turning off such component in backoffice or by using ImpEx query.
+The import and export functionality is CMS-driven, and consists of a single component, called the `ImportExportComponent`.
+You can disable the entire feature by turning off this component in Backoffice, or by turning off the component using an ImpEx query.

 ## Global Configuration

-Cart import/export features use common configuration model described below:
+The cart import and cart export features use a common configuration model.
+The following is an example:

 ```ts
 export abstract class ImportExportConfig {